 This is where intention setting comes in.
 Intentions, unlike goals, travel from the inside out.
 They invite psychological and spiritual investigation; they ask that we consider our innermost selves.
 While intentions may involve the pursuit of external goals, they do not chain our happiness to their arrival.

-One of the ways to live with intention is to be conscious of and work in tandem with the moon’s cycles.
-I’ve been facilitating monthly moon circles for almost three years now in Venice, California, where we meditate, journal, set intentions and intimately share our experiences, dreams, sadness and joy.
+One of the ways to live with intention is to be conscious of and work in tandem with the Moon’s cycles.
+I’ve been facilitating monthly Moon circles for almost three years now in Venice, California, where we meditate, journal, set intentions and intimately share our experiences, dreams, sadness and joy.
 Month after month, women commit to themselves by openly expressing their vulnerabilities, struggles and wins.

 I can say from experience how influential and life-changing these rituals truly are.
 Take, for example, one participant, a career-oriented woman who finally admitted to herself of her desire for intimacy and connection.
-After committing to a self-care practice, she shifted her focus, creating far more satisfying and meaningful relationships as a result.
+After committing to a self-care practice, she shifted her focus, creating far more satisfying and meaningful meaningful relationships as a result.
 Another participant, a stay-at-home mom, yearned for creative self-expression, yet feared leaving her children behind.
 In attending to and heeding her innermost thoughts, she was able to assert her interest in part-time work.
 Soon afterward, she landed an ideal position with flexible hours.
 Often, it’s clarity we’re yearning for.
 And simply stating our truth is all that’s required to shift gears and open up our lives.

 New Moon Intention-Setting Ritual

 You can do this alone or with a group: